Python-GIS-book/site/source/part1/chapter-02/md/00-pandas-basics.md

 Pandas is a "high-level" package, which means that it makes use of several other packages in the background.
-Pandas combines the performance of powerful Python libraries such as NumPy [^urlnumpy], matplotlib [^urlmatplotlib][https://matplotlib.org/] and (scipy)[https://www.scipy.org/].
+Pandas combines the performance of powerful Python libraries such as NumPy [^urlnumpy], matplotlib [^urlmatplotlib] and scipy [^urlscipy].
 Thus, you can use many of the features included in those packages even without importing them separately.
 This book focuses primarily on Pandas because it is easy-to-use, efficient and intuitive.

 One of the most useful features of Pandas is its ability to write and read data to and from numerous data formats.
 Pandas supports reading and writing data e.g. from/to: